 - Assemble:

-- Layer meat mixture in baking dish.
+- Layer the meat mixture in the baking dish

-- Add peas if desired.
+- Add peas if desired

-- Spread mashed potatoes on top.
+- Spread mashed potatoes on top

 - Bake:

-- Bake until lightly golden brown and bubbly, about 20 minutes.
+- Bake until lightly golden brown and bubbly, about 20 minutes

 Substitutions